-IRVINE, November 18, 2019 — EON Reality is set to make AR and VR technology mainstream for education with its latest developments to its flagship AVR platform.
+IRVINE, November 18, 2019 — EON Reality is set to make AR and VR technology mainstream for education with its latest developments to its flagship EON-XR platform.

 The latest updates include a series of new functionalities that allow teachers to create 3D and VR lessons in 15 minutes without the need of coding know-how.